With these, the basic watchword is: what were they thinking?

 British Exploding Rats

 A clever - perhaps too-clever - British Special Ops agent came up with the idea of using exploding dead rats to kill Germans.
 No, it wasn't as sinister as infecting them with Bubonic Plague or anything like that.
 Instead, the idea was to take dead rats, eviscerate them, and replace their internals with plastic explosives.
-Agents would then place them carefully beside Nazi furnaces in places like Gestapo headquarters.
-The theory - and it was so ingenious it makes your head spin - was that the evil Nazis would see the dead rats, notice that they were conveniently positioned next to blazing furnaces, and promptly throw them in the fire.
+Agents would then place them carefully beside German furnaces in places like Gestapo headquarters.
+The theory - and it was so ingenious it makes your head spin - was that the evil Germans would see the dead rats, notice that they were conveniently positioned next to blazing furnaces, and promptly throw them in the fire.
 This would set off the explosive charge and take down the whole building.

 That man deserved a raise.
 It was the very definition of "diabolical."